hardikjp7/hardikjp7/README.md

 - 🌐 Check out my portfolio: [here](https://hardikjp7.github.io/)

-- ⚡Fun fact **AI is just like pizza everyone wants a slice, but only a few know what goes into making it!** 😆
+- ⚡Fun fact: **AI is just like pizza everyone wants a slice, but only a few know what goes into making it!** 😆

 - <img src="https://komarev.com/ghpvc/?username=hardikjp7&&style=flat-square" align="center" />